Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Everyone tell him it is virtually imposible for him to become a cybervator he says that he beat the odds to become a tailless despite the 1% chance of it happening

 All citizens are allowed to compete in cyberspace and are allowed to be cornermen if they are good enough.
 They tend to avoid other cybervator in cyberspace but not max who actively challenges them.
 This is because Max uses a special complex contoller giving him complete control of his cyber.beast.

+Max and Jax is about to go into (Cyber) space to mine Cyber.Beast

+Max/Jax sees Airiona from afar recgonizing her as a new Cybervator

+Max/Jax: she is a Xybrid like you/me

+He asks her what her name is

+Hey I'm Max and this is...

+Leona(yells): come on Airiona lets go or i'm leaving without you

+Airiona runs away with out saying her name

+Jax/Max: oh well at least you got her name

+Max/Jax: Yea but I wanted to hear her voice

+They finish their prepartion and head into space

+At one point Max and Jax finds a struggling Airiona in space and saves her from a Cyber.Beast.
+While fight the Cyber.Beast Jax looks back and tells her us hybrids has to stick together Max then carries her to safety.
+Max then begins to call her my nia and Jax joins in on the joke despite initially correcting him upon realizing the joke.

+Airiona: I remember you from earlier you're Max?

 ### 2. Call To Adventure
 Episodes: 3, 4